 When to have an independent facilitator

 In the post who facilitates the agile retrospective I mentioned that it might be useful to have an independent facilitator with a new team.
-Such a team is on a journey to discover how to work in an agile way, and that means changing the way people work together which often has significant impact on the interworking between the Scrum master and the team.
-It’s hard to get insight in how you are doing and find ways to improve as a Scrum master, and to lead the retrospective at the same time.
-When you’re a new team, make sure that you have an independent facilitator for your agile retrospective .
+Such a team is on a journey to discover how to work in an agile way, and that means changing the way people work together which often has a significant impact on the interworking between the Scrum master and the team.
+It’s hard to get insight into how you are doing and find ways to improve as a Scrum master, and to lead the retrospective at the same time.
+When you’re a new team, make sure that you have an independent or neutral facilitator for your agile retrospective .

 Some other situations when it’s good to have an independent facilitator for the retrospective are:

-- When there have been major problems in an iteration and team members are feeling unhappy how things are going.
+- When there have been major problems in an iteration and team members are feeling unhappy with how things are going.

 - When there are collaboration problems between the team and stakeholders external to the team (product owners, line managers, project managers, major customers, etc).